UCSF does not use race, gender, sex, or other protected categories or proxies for protected categories in the selection process.

-The CCE collaborates to increase health equity by bringing together science, underserved communities and other sectors including: health, education, government, business, and more.
+The CCE collaborates to increase opportunities for optimal health outcomes for all by bringing together science, and other sectors including: health, education, government, business, and more.
 Together, we work to move the needle on community health.

 Some of the ways we are involved in this area are: